 “We work with children, young people and adults who may be in need of support.
 We also offer a range of support to students, employees, families, organisations or businesses needing to support or train staff.
 A desire to support and empower people to live their lives to the full is at the very core of all we do.”

 Referrals for counselling at our school are made through our Pastoral Care System.
 The request may come directly from you as the parent/carer.
 You may make contact with your son / daughter’s Class Teacher or Year Head.
-This will be reported to Mr Nicholl (Head of Pastoral Care and Designated Teacher for Child Protection) who is responsible for the coordination of our school’s counselling service.
-Pupils are also able to make a self-referral by speaking to a member of staff of one of the three members of the school’s Safeguarding Team:
+This will be reported to Mr Nicholl who is responsible for the coordination of our school’s counselling service.
+Pupils are also able to make a self-referral by speaking to a member of the school’s Safeguarding Team

 Often, pupils confide in those they can trust and whoever that is in our school setting they will act with confidentiality in mind.
 If pupils make a self-referral, then the content of their counselling will be kept confidential from all, except the counsellor and the pupil.
 This can be hard as a parent/carer to accept but it is very important in the process of building trust and openness, two things that are crucial for this service to be most effective.
 If a pupil is at risk of harm then the school may have to consult with external agencies to keep them from harm.